breebrowder/react-gh-pages/README.md

 1. [React intro: Task 7](https://intranet.hbtn.io/projects/1755)

-In this repository, I successfully delpoyed a simple react application to GitHub pages using <b>gh-pages</b> branch and <b>create-react-app</b>.
-The application works correctly when accessing the URL.
+In this repository, I practiced deploying a simple react application to GitHub pages using <b>gh-pages</b> branch and <b>create-react-app</b>.
 The source code for the application resides in the <b>main</b> branch.

 [Click to view the React App](https://breebrowder.github.io/react-gh-pages/)